nasa-jpl/auto_SAR_Ocean_Contrast/docs/install.md

 ## 1. Requirements
 The GeoTIFF interface requires *libgdal 3.8.4* or later.
 There are many ways to install this on your system, e.g., macports (*port install gdal*).
+This should happen automatically when following the instructions below.

-## 2. Installation without using Conda environments)
+## 2. Installation

-To install the libraries for this package, after 'git pull ...', run this from the OilClassification directory:

-    pip install -e .

-## 3. Installation in new conda environment

-If you use conda, then do this:

-    conda create --name NEW-ENV python=<version no.>
-    conda activate NEW-ENV
-    conda install gdal
-    cd <OilClassification>
-    pip install -e .
+./install [NewCondaEnvironmentName] [PythonVersion]

+If NewCondaEnvironmentName is specified, a new Conda environment is created and installation occurs there.
+Otherwise, installation instructions for installing in the base environment are printed out.

+The code works with python 3.8 and possibly later versions depending upon the processor on your computer.
+Note: The code was tested on an M1 Mac and worked with python 3.9.